lindseygreenhill/Gov1347/demographics.md

-# Do Demographic Changes Affect Election Results?
+# Do Demographics Predict Elections?

 October 17, 2020